geek-kb/k8s_security/docs/attack_vectors/privileged_container_escape.md

 ---

-### 5. Execute an Automated Escape Script
+### Option 2: Run an Automated Escape Script

-The attacker may use a script to automate the entire process:
+Instead of manually running commands, the attacker may use a single script to automate the escape and persistence steps:

 ```bash
 #!/bin/sh